About David Douglas

-David Douglas is a writer, cinephile, and mathematician.
+David Douglas is an author, cinephile, and mathematician.
 Born and raised in Jonesboro, AR, he obtained a Bachelor of Science in Mathematics degree from Arkansas State University.
-He went on to study Statistics in graduate school at the University of Memphis.
-In 2014, he moved to Texas and currently resides in McKinney.
+Less than a month after graduating, he began teaching Calculus and other advanced mathematics at a private high school, where he remained for one year until he went on to study Statistics in graduate school at the University of Memphis.

-In 2015, David began a serious pursuit of a writing career by enrolling in a creative writing class and joining local writers organizations.
-After months of struggling with the arduous task turning a story idea into an outline for a novel, he found his first success by writing a short story, The Bruised Banana, which won awards in two Texas writing competitions.
+Eventually settling in McKinney, TX, David began a serious pursuit of a writing career by enrolling in a creative writing class and by joining local writers organizations.
+He found his first success by writing a short story, The Bruised Banana, which won awards in two Texas writing competitions.

 Presently, David is continuing work on his first novel, a romance/mystery set in Texas, and is an active member in several writers organizations — two of which, he is on the Board of Directors.
 His future plans include writing more short stories, a sequel to his first novel, and his ultimate goal is to write an acclaimed theatrical play.

 - Board of Directors: Writers Guild of Texas (webmaster) / Sisters in Crime North Dallas (member-at-large)